 Open Banking Platforms

 A few prominent technology incumbents have created packaged solutions for open banking.
 These include APIs, integrations with core banking systems, and management tools that enable organizations to control access and get analytics about API usage.
-Not surprisingly, aggregators like Plaid, MX and Yodlee have their own offerings, and we believe they are well positioned to capitalize on the open banking opportunity due to their existing relationships with banks and developers implementing their products.
-Most of the players we’ve looked at are North American, although we’ve examined a few European players as well.
-Our assessment of these platforms is described in our Gartner Magic Quadrant* comparison (Figure 1) and the details below.
+Not surprisingly, aggregators like Plaid, MX, and Yodlee have their own offerings, and we believe they are well positioned to capitalize on the open banking opportunity due to their existing relationships with banks and fintechs implementing their products.
+Most of the players we’ve looked at are in North America, although we’ve examined a few European players as well.
+Our assessment of these platforms is described in Figure 1 and the details below.

 Figure 1: Open Banking Platform Rankings

 Plaid is a well-known aggregator based in San Francisco, that is used to connect to banks by over 2,600 applications.
 Among Plaid’s clients are familiar names such as Venmo, Betterment, Square Cash App, and Robinhood.
 Plaid has been traditionally using screen scraping and bi-lateral data sharing agreements to obtain client and account data.
 In May 2020, Plaid announced the launch of Plaid Exchange, its open banking solution, to become an official channel for banks to share financial data.

 Connected to over 1100 financial institutions.